Heritage, Tourism and HospitalityInternational Conference & Lab

 See you in September

-We closed the semester on 9 June with a most interesting and enjoyable meeting in our Heritage & Slow TourismLAB featuring Michael Clancy (professor at University of Hartford, Connecticut, USA), Paolo Corvo (associate professor at the University of Gastronomic Sciences of Pollenzo-Bra, Italy) and Javier Lizarzaburu (heritage & communication expert).
+We closed the semester on 9 June with a most interesting and enjoyable meeting in our Heritage & Slow TourismLAB featuring Michael Clancy (University of Hartford, Connecticut, USA), Paolo Corvo (University of Gastronomic Sciences of Pollenzo-Bra, Italy) and Javier Lizarzaburu (heritage & communication expert).
 The LAB will open its doors again on 15 September.
+Jeong Hyun Kim (Kyung Hee University in South Korea) and Michele Rumiz (Slow Food International) will present “New Approaches to Evaluating and Promoting Slow”.

 Available for download